 - Metadata about your app.
 The app title, the app description, and any keywords you’d like to associate with your app to help people find it on the app stores.

-- Artwork for your app.
-The artwork, graphics, and colors you'd like to use to create your app's icon, screenshots, and splash screen.
+- A high quality logo image.
+Meridian will use this to create your app’s icon, screenshots, and splash screen.

 Once this information is received, the typical white-label creation process takes about three weeks before the app is available to publish in the app stores.